huggingface/transformers/examples/research_projects/jax-projects/README.md

 - has defined the desired outcome of the project
 - has defined the workflows

-By "has defined" it's not meant that the corresponding code is already written and ready to be used, but that everybody in team is on the same page on what type of model, data and training script should be used.
+By "has defined" we don't meant that the corresponding code already has to be written and ready to be used, but that everybody in team is on the same page on what type of model, data and training script should be used.

 To give an example, a well-defined project would be the following: